ces-unsw-edu-au/cesdata/docusite/docs/climate/global/Terraclimate.md

-# Terraclimate
+---
+title: "Terraclimate"
+description: "Monthly climate and climatic water balance (1958-2019)"
+tags: [deforestation,Venezuela,wget]
+---

-TerraClimate is a dataset of monthly climate and climatic water balance for global terrestrial surfaces from 1958-2019.
+> TerraClimate is a dataset of monthly climate and climatic water balance for global terrestrial surfaces from 1958-2019.
 All data have monthly temporal resolution and a ~4-km (1/24th degree) spatial resolution.

 ## Citation